Skip to main content Skip to navigation

 Principal Investigators

-Dr. Cory Bolkan is an Associate Professor in the Department of Human Development at Washington State University in Vancouver and is co-director of WSU’s GATHER Lab (Generating Aging & Translational Health Equity Research).
+Dr. Cory Bolkan is a Professor in the Department of Human Development at Washington State University in Vancouver and is co-director of WSU’s GATHER Lab (Generating Aging & Translational Health Equity Research).
 Dr. Bolkan’s research is focused broadly on healthy aging, the implementation and evaluation of evidence-based health and social service programs for older adults, and the exploration of how family/social relationships are risk or protective factors for well-being in later life, especially in regards to elder abuse.
 She teaches undergraduate and graduate courses related to adult development, gerontology, death and dying, and research methods, and is a faculty member in WSU’s interdisciplinary Prevention Science doctoral program.

-Dr. Raven H. Weaver is an Assistant Professor in the Department of Human Development at Washington State University in Pullman, WA.
+Dr. Raven H. Weaver is an Associate Professor in the Department of Human Development at Washington State University in Pullman, WA.
 And is co-director of WSU’s GATHER Lab (Generating Aging & Translational Health Equity Research).
 Dr. Weaver’s research centers around vulnerable and near-risk populations (e.g., low-income, rural-dwelling, insufficient care) and the adequacy of formal and informal long-term services and supports designed to promote health behaviors and deter adverse health outcomes in late life.
 She teaches undergraduate and graduate courses related to adult development, gerontology, death and dying, and families in poverty and is a faculty member in WSU’s interdisciplinary Prevention Science doctoral program.
 Updated CV

 Graduate Students